-Established in 1965, the National Endowment for the Arts supports great art in every congressional district.
+Established in 1965, the National Endowment for the Arts supports art in every congressional district.
 NEA grants to museums help them exhibit, preserve, and interpret art through exhibitions, residencies, publications, commissions, public art works, conservation, documentation, and public programs, including the performing arts.
 Grants are also awarded for research, for example into the benefits of museum field trips for K-12 students.
 Grants are awarded for specific projects and require one-to-one matching funds from recipients.

 Since 2010, the National Endowment for the Arts has collaborated with Blue Star Families and the U.S. Department of Defense on Blue Star Museums, which provides free museum admission to active duty military and their families all summer long.
-In 2019, more than 2,000 museums in all 50 states participated, reaching on average more than 900,000 military members and their families.
+Typically each year more than 2,000 museums in all 50 states participate, reaching on average more than 900,000 military members and their families.

 The agency also runs the Arts & Artifacts Indemnity program, which reduces the cost of insuring major exhibitions.
-Absent this program, such exhibitions would need to be reduced in scale.
+Absent this program, such exhibitions would need to be reduced in scale limiting visitors and students access to great art and artifacts from around the world.
 It saves museums millions of dollars annually, at a cost of almost zero to taxpayers.